DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 If you have installed DefectDojo on "iron" and wish to upgrade the installation, please see the [instructions in the repo](https://github.com/DefectDojo/godojo/blob/master/docs-and-scripts/upgrading.md).

+## Upgrading to DefectDojo Version 2.6.x.

+This release is a breaking change regarding the Choctaw Hog parser.
+As the maintainers of this project unified multiple parsers under the RustyHog parser, we now support the parsing of Choctaw Hog JSON output files through the Rusty Hog parser.
+Furthermore, we also support Gottingen Hog JSON output files with the RustyHog parser.

 ## Upgrading to DefectDojo Version 2.5.x.

 Legacy authorization has been completely removed with version 2.5.0.
 This includes removal of the migration of users